FATF and INTERPOL Event

 FATF and INTERPOL Host Event to Emphasize Importance of Asset Recovery in Combatting Money Laundering and Terrorist Financing

-The first ever FATF-INTERPOL Roundtable Engagement (FIRE) event was held on September 12th and 13th, and brought together 150 high-level experts to discuss the importance of asset recovery in the fight against money laundering and terrorist financing.
-The event featured representatives from a wide range of organizations, including law enforcement agencies, financial intelligence units, asset recovery offices, policy makers, and more.
+The inaugural FATF-INTERPOL Roundtable Engagement (FIRE) event took place on September 12th and 13th, gathering 150 high-level experts to discuss the significance of asset recovery in combating money laundering and terrorist financing.
+Attendees included representatives from various organizations such as law enforcement agencies, financial intelligence units, asset recovery offices, policymakers, and more.

-During the event, participants emphasized the need for countries to prioritize the tracing, seizure, and confiscation of criminal assets in their efforts to combat money laundering and terrorist financing.
-International collaboration and strong public-private partnerships were also discussed as crucial to the success of asset recovery efforts.
+At the event, attendees underlined the importance of countries concentrating on tracing, seizing, and confiscating criminal assets in their battle against money laundering and terrorist financing.
+They also highlighted the significance of international cooperation and solid public-private partnerships as vital components for the success of asset recovery efforts.

-In addition, participants identified the need for a stronger understanding of the global financial crime landscape, particularly in relation to cyber-enabled financial crime, in order to effectively combat illicit financial flows.
-Delegates at the event welcomed the initiative by FATF and INTERPOL to reinforce international law enforcement and judicial networks, and agreed on the need to strengthen the FATF's Standards in order to better equip countries in their asset recovery efforts.
+Furthermore, attendees acknowledged the need for a more comprehensive understanding of the global financial crime landscape, especially regarding cyber-enabled financial crime, to effectively tackle illicit financial flows.
+Delegates welcomed FATF and INTERPOL's initiative to bolster international law enforcement and judicial networks and concurred on the need to fortify FATF's Standards to better support countries in their asset recovery endeavors.